christopherlovell/flares/README.md

-# First Light And REionisation Simulations (FLARES)
+# First Light And Reionisation Epoch Simulations (FLARES)

 A python convenience module for working with FLARES resimulation data.